vidalgithub/Jenkinsfile-code-block/all.md

 }
 ```

-## Dynamically fetch Dockerhub Credentials from Vault and update in "pass" for Jenkins useDynamically fetch Dockerhub Credentials from Vault and update in "pass" for Jenkins use
+## Dynamically fetch Dockerhub Credentials from Vault and update in "pass" for Jenkins use
 ```
 stage('Fetch Docker Credentials from Vault and Update pass store') {
     steps {